ThreeSixes/quickweather/README.md

 If any configuration changes are necessary they should be made using Puppet.
 If the Puppet agent has to be run on server nodes quickly Ansible or Puppet Bolt can be used to trigger Puppet agent on the appropriate systems.

-To manually create a distribution run the following commands inside an appropriate nvm envioronment using Node.JS 10.16.0:
+To manually create a distribution run the following commands inside an appropriate NVM environment using Node.JS 10.16.0:
 ```bash
 npm ci
 cp dist/config.yml .